realsenseai/realsense-ros/README.md

+# NoMagic ROS Realsense fork

+This repository was forked from the original Intel Realsense repository to introduce business required changes.

+The main branch is `nomagic-development`.

+Please use lightweight git tags to mark NoMagic releases using the following form `2.2.21-{NoMagic's semantic version}`, for example `2.2.21-1.0.0`: `git tag <tagname>`

+Make sure to explicitly push out git tags: `git push origin <tagname>`

+When upgrading the base version (from Intel), keep NoMagic's version unchanged.

+### Changelog:

 # ROS Wrapper for Intel&reg; RealSense&trade; Devices
 These are packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.